-As the regulator for the social care workforce, the Social Care Council works to ensure registrants put its Standards of Conduct and Practice at the heart of social care and social work practice and education.
+As the regulator for the social care and social work workforces, the Social Care Council works to ensure registrants put its Standards of Conduct and Practice at the heart of social care and social work practice and education.
 Adherence to the Standards supports the delivery of effective social care services both now and in the future.
-The Learning Zone aims to

 - ensure registrants are provided with consistent messages about standards, values and best practice and why continuous learning facilitates delivery of safe, effective and value-led care and support.